 Southeast District - Valley Falls School

-Early records indicate there was an elementary school at Valley Falls, likely associated with the mill at that location.
+Records indicate there was an elementary school at Valley Falls.
 Brookes in "Cascades and Courage" mentions Valley Falls as one of the earliest schoolhouses.
+We know little about this schoolhouse, long out of memory, but can make a few educated guesses.

 |1869 OW Gray map of Southeast District.|